vmandic/tris-web-crawler/README.md

 Tris is intended (so far) to be used on your own local computer so you can configure it at your will.
 To run it please go through the prior setup and the guides below to run locally.

 You can try the online version also,
-**feel free to scrape first 20 links as much as you like: [https://tris.fly.dev](https://tris.fly.dev)**
+**feel free to crawl first 20 links as much as you like: [https://tris.fly.dev](https://tris.fly.dev)**

-Before running locally you can set up the .env file first by looking at the [.env.example](./.env.example) file to set up the scraper configuration options.
+Before running locally you can set up the .env file first by looking at the [.env.example](./.env.example) file to set up the crawler configuration options.

 ### From the terminal with the CLI